wurmlab/sequenceserver/README.md

     docker build . -t seqserv-with-customisations --target=minify

-#### Testing
+### Testing

 We use RSpec and Capybara for testing.
 Our test suite covers 87% of the codebase.
-Running all tests can take considerable time (~2 hrs).
-We recommend using Travis to automatically run all tests when you push your code to your fork.
-Tests are also run automatically when you open a pull-request (see Getting code merged section below).
-Although, it may be desirable sometimes to run a single test, whole file, or all tests locally:
+Tests are run automatically when you open a pull-request (see Getting code merged section below) but it may be desirable sometimes to run a single test, whole file, or all tests locally:

 To run a single test (a.k.a, scenario):